demidovakatya/demidovakatya.github.io/about.md

 ## About this blog ##

 This blog is powered by Jekyll and hosted at Github pages.
 The base Jekyll theme is used.
 You can find out more info about it at [jekyllrb.com](http://jekyllrb.com/).
-I have customized it a little (all changes in [https://github.com/demidovakatya/demidovakatya.github.io/commit/971c2e59082d31d2ca1655045af461a7b7e36e84](this commit)).
+I have customized it a little (all changes in [this commit](https://github.com/demidovakatya/demidovakatya.github.io/commit/971c2e59082d31d2ca1655045af461a7b7e36e84)).